CopperEgg/apidocs/alerts/profiles.md

 ### The Notification Destination Hash

 Each Notification Profile Hash will contain 0 or more Notification Destination Hashes, in an array named "destinations".
-Currently there are 8 Notification Destination types defined:
+Currently, there are 8 Notification Destination types defined:
 * Email
 * SMS
 * Push